Tal-Malinovitch/Rational_TBG_simulation/README.md

 - **NN Prediction**: Forward pass through trained network with preprocessing
 - **Validation**: Cross-validation against physics calculations for accuracy assessment

-*Detailed performance results will be published as training and validation are complete.*
+*Detailed performance results will be published as training and validation complete.*

 ---

 ## 🛠️ Troubleshooting